 Unlike carpools, vanpools are eligible for federal tax benefits.
 Employers may provide employees a tax-deductible subsidy to commute via vanpool.
 Or, employees may use pre-tax income to pay for vanpooling expenses.
 Tax breaks provide another financial incentive to share the ride.

-An interesting side effect of HOV and Express lanes has been the establishment of unofficial carpool-formation areas called "slug lines."
-Commuters catch free rides with drivers who need additional riders to be able to use the HOV lane along their route to and from work.
+An interesting side effect of HOV and Express lanes in the Washington, D.C. area has been the establishment of unofficial carpool-formation areas called "slug lines."
+Commuters catch free rides with drivers who need additional riders to be able to use the HOV lanes along their route to and from work.

 More Information and Slug Line Resources

 Slug-Lines.com – Slugging and slug lines information for the Washington, D.C. area

 Services operating in the Washington, DC area that provide information, match riders to carpools and vanpools, and assist in forming carpools and vanpools.

 Express Lanes are available to high-occupancy vehicles and solo drivers willing to pay a toll.
 All users will need an E-ZPass® transponder; high-occupancy vehicles will need the E-ZPass Flex.